Maze21127/Maze21127/README.md

 - Telegram bot to host costume parties, users get a random operson and information about the venue and time.
 - Python lib for Gcore and SberCloud API
 - Desktop application for free parking slots
+- Telegram bot for bulk channel reports from few accounts